DouweHorsthuis/N-back-task-experiment/README.md

 ### Timing
 #### Auditory N-back
 Having measured the time between the stimuli and the trigger with an oscilosscope **we see a 1ms delay between the onset of any stimulus and the trigger**.
+The trial consists of the sound of a letter for a total of 1000ms.
+Due to the nature of spoken stimuli the duration of the leters themselves are different.
+But each trial takes 1000ms in total.

 #### Visual Non-Verbal
 Having measured the time between the stimuli and the trigger with an oscilosscope **we see a 0ms delay between the onset of any stimulus and the trigger**.
 This is because we delay the trigger by 7ms (this is the time the video card need to produce the visual stimulus).
+Each trial starts with the presentation of the stimulus for 500ms followed by an ISI trial of 500ms.
+The ISI trial is a picture of only the fixation cross.
+Because of refresh rates speeds the trials have different times in the code.
+This is because they are corrected for Adult booth Right.

 ![timing](https://github.com/DouweHorsthuis/N-back-task-experiment/blob/main/images/visual_non_verbal_timing.JPG)
 It is clear that the onset of the trigger (orange) always is at the same time as where the visual stimulus (blue) changes from the norm.

 #### Visual Verbal
 Having measured the time between the stimuli and the trigger with an oscilosscope **we see a 0ms delay between the onset of any stimulus and the trigger**.
 This is because we delay the trigger by 2ms (this is the time the video card need to produce the letters, this is a little unusual because all visual stimuli normally have a 7ms delay.
 This difference (5ms) is likely caused by not using a picture but presentation making the letters).
+Each trial starts with the presentation of the stimulus for 500ms followed by an ISI trial of 500ms.
+The ISI trial only has target and not target written in the bottom of the screen.
+Because of refresh rates speeds the trials have different times in the code.
+This is because they are corrected for Adult booth Right.

 ![timing](https://github.com/DouweHorsthuis/N-back-task-experiment/blob/main/images/visual_verbal_timing.JPG)
 It is clear that the onset of the trigger (orange) always is at the same time as where the visual stimulus (blue) changes from the norm.